MikroElektronika/mikrosdk_click_v2/clicks/heartrate2/DETAILS.md

 ---
-# Heart Rate 2 click
+# Heart Rate 2 Click

 Heart Rate 2 Click is an add-on board based on MAXM86161 from Maxim Integrated a complete, integrated, optical data acquisition system, ideal for optical pulse oximetry and heart-rate detection applications.
 The optical readout has a low-noise signal conditioning analog front-end (AFE), including 19-bit ADC, an industry-lead ambient light cancellation (ALC) circuit, and a picket fence detect and replace algorithm.